Tap to Pay on Android

 This method accepts the EMV tap, authorizes the transaction with the card network, and returns a token which can be passed into the create transfer API.

 If the authorization token expires before creating a transfer, the card authorization is reverted (voided).
-You should ensure transfers are created promptly after receiving the token and within the token’s validity period (set in the exp
+You should ensure transfers are created promptly after receiving the token and within the token’s validity period (set in the exp claim of the JWT).
+JWTs with an expired exp claim will not be accepted for processing.

 |